-With this method, you can potentially convert 100 possible CPPs to a prioritised list of less than 10 CPPs.
+With this method, you can potentially convert 100 possible CPPs to a prioritized list of less than 10 CPPs.

 Step 2: Find transfer functions

 Transfer functions are solid mathematical correlations, such as those between CQAs and CPPs.
-Once you have prioritised your CPPS, the next step centres on collecting data on said CPPs and their corresponding CQAs to find the transfer function between them.
+Once you have prioritized your CPPs, the next step centres on collecting data on said CPPs and their corresponding CQAs to find the transfer function between them.

 If historical data is insufficient in quantity and/or quality, supplementary data must be generated.
 This can be done with a design of experiments (DoE) approach through either: